 We currently have a rough version of a Docker Swarm plug-in for Garden, but don't officially support it yet.
 We might make a stable version of it if enough users show interest in us doing so, but our current roadmap has no particular plans for it.
 Please file issues and feature requests if you'd like to see additional platform support!

 Skaffold aims to solve some of the same abstract problems, i.e. tightening the feedback loop as you develop, but is more narrow in focus.
 It is more explicitly focused on building and deploying, and only in the context of Kubernetes.
-It does the job quite well for that though, and the two do share some ideas, such as similar approaches to tag/version management and similar hot-reloading features.
+The two do share some ideas, such as similar approaches to tag/version management and similar hot-reloading features.